qiaoyu314/Interval-Timer/README.md

 ==============
 ####Description

 My first iOS app.
 It is easy to create customized timer for workout.
+Download from [App Store](https://itunes.apple.com/us/app/fitting-timer/id841187427?mt=8).

 A timer has several phases: warm up, round, rest, cooldown.
 You can specify how long each period is and many times round and rest repeat.